HadiCya/DemoRacingJS/README.md

-DoD - University of Michigan- Dearborn
+Developers of Dearborn Organization - University of Michigan Dearborn